 The quantitative analysis of the panel data reveals significant variation in both governance indicators and the implementation of reforms across the 20-country sample over the 10-year period.
-Descriptive statistics for the primary variables are presented below (Banik et al., 2023).
+Descriptive statistics for the primary variables are presented below.
 These initial data points provide a macroscopic overview of the landscape of public administration reform and its associated outcomes before delving into inferential analysis.